greg-kurzepa/Project-Quantum-1/README.md

 Files of interest:
 client code - client0.6.py
 server code - linux-server/Project_Quantum_Server.py
-physics engine (collision detection between player and tile) - linux-server/collidePlayer.py (this will need to be re-compiled for your system using cython.)
+physics engine (collision detection between player and tile) - linux-server/collidePlayer.py (this will need to be re-compiled for your system using cython).